 Learn about historic Oakland by touring a lovely old home built as a wedding present in 1883 .
-This home is what remains of one of the many large gentleman farmers estates that used to be here in Old Oakland.
+This home is what remains of one of the many gentlemen farmers' large estates that used to be here in Fruitvale before it was incorporated into the City of Oakland.

 Opportunities for your classes

 For K-3rd grade.

 Inside: Who lived here?
 Learn about the family that grew up in this house.
 What did they do on a daily basis?
 What did they do during the 1906 earthquake?
 How did this house run without electricity?